oliver-szymanski/MapTool-jadebringer-frameworks/README.md

-# MapTool-jadebringer-frameworks
+# MapTool-jadebringer-extension

-MapTool-jadebringer-frameworks is an extension for [MapTool](https://www.rptools.net/toolbox/maptool/) (by RPTools.net).
+MapTool-jadebringer-extension is an extension for [MapTool](https://www.rptools.net/toolbox/maptool/) (by RPTools.net).
 MapTool is a full and free Virtual Table Top application.
-These extensions bring new functionality for MapTool.
+The extension bring new functionality for MapTool.

-The extensions are mostly about new functions for the MapTool macro language.
+The extension is mostly about new functions for the MapTool macro language.
 Goal is to make writing macros more convenient/easier and allow doing stuff that is not possible with "just" official MapTool yet (like the button frames).
 Safety and security goes first, so you will not be able to do "dodgy" stuff inside or outside of MT with the extension.